tomzorz/SignalR/README.md

 ### Making the new middleware model and the old middleware model play nice

 Not that hard: we can write an adaptor that takes care of this.
-(This is not part of this repo.)
+(This is now part of this repo as I made a test project.)

 ### PerformanceCounters, .NET Standard changes etc...